Tenant Initiated Notifications

 SMS Gateways

-The SMS Gateway to be used is controlled by tenant configs:
+The SMS gateway is controlled by the following tenant config keys:

-Eclipse can be used to send in app push notifications using the device messages endpoint.
+Eclipse can send in-app push notifications using the device messages endpoint.
 Currently Firebase Cloud Messaging (FCM) is supported.

 Prerequisites

-- Tenant config messaging.firebase.config needs to be set to the firebase key for the particular mobile application.
+messaging.firebase.configmust be set to the Firebase service account key JSON for the specific mobile application.

 POST /eclipse-conductor/rest/v1/tenants/{tenantId}/customers/{customerId}/device-tokens